Aladin147/Coda_Lite/docs/elevenlabs_tts_setup.md

 ### Basic Usage

+As of v0.1.0, Coda uses a TTS factory system that automatically selects the best available TTS engine.
+ElevenLabs is now the default TTS engine when properly configured.
+The system will automatically fall back to local TTS options (CSM-1B or Dia TTS) if ElevenLabs is not available.

-To use ElevenLabs TTS in your Coda application, set the `engine` parameter in the `tts` section of `config/config.yaml` to `"elevenlabs"`:
+You can still manually specify ElevenLabs as the TTS engine by setting the `engine` parameter in the `tts` section of `config/config.yaml` to `"elevenlabs"`:

 ```yaml
 tts: